 In most cases, all you need is a roll of 2.5cm nonstretch zinc oxide-type sports tape.

-- Be aware if you are allergic latex or anything else contained in some sports tape.
+Be aware if you are allergic to latex or anything else contained in some sports tape.

-- If you are particularly hairy then you may like to use spray adhesive and underwrap.
-However, you will get the best results applying tape directly onto your leg.
+If you are particularly hairy then you may like to use spray adhesive and under wrap.
+However, you will get the best results by applying tape directly onto your leg.
 Shave the area if necessary.

 How to apply shin splints taping

 Apply a strip of tape starting at the front of the ankle, around the outside, and underneath your leg in a spiral, finishing on the outside of the upper shin.

-- Apply a slight pull on the tape is you pass across the inside the shin.
-Not to tight, but enough to ‘pull’ the lower leg muscles up towards the tibia (shin bone).
+Apply a slight pull on the tape as you pass across the inside the shin.
+Not too tight, but enough to ‘pull’ the lower leg muscles up towards the tibia (shin bone).

 It is important you apply the tape in this direction as applying it in the other direction will support the muscles on the outside of your shin (appropriate for anterior compartment syndrome).

-- Next apply a second strip of tape in the same way, slightly higher and overlapping and the first strip.
+Next apply the second strip of tape in the same way, slightly higher and overlapping, and the first strip.